xHain-hackspace/xhain-website/content/en/_index.md

 Hope to see you all soon!
 Your xHain-team

-## Open monday nights

-Come by, take a look and join in!
-Every Monday from 6pm until late at night in Grünberger Str.
-16 in Berlin.
-Due to COVID-19 we currently meet outdoors only.
-Please read our <a href="https://wiki.x-hain.de/en/xHain/hygiene-konzept" target="_blank">hygiene concept</a>.

 <br clear="all">

 <div id="map"><noscript><img src="/images/location-map.jpg" alt="Map showing the location of the xHain space in Grünberger Str.
 16, Berlin" /></noscript></div>